2021 Election Schedule

 Upon entering the polling place, an elector shall give his or her name and address and show his/her photo identification before being permitted to vote.
 Upon being permitted to vote, the elector will state a paper ballot or voting machine preference.
 A pollworker will issue a signed paper ballot and direct the elector to a booth; or a pollworker will direct the elector to the voting machine.
 The elector shall retire alone to a voting booth or voting machine and cast his or her ballot except that an elector who is a parent or guardian may be accompanied by the elector's minor child or minor ward.
 An election official may inform the elector of the proper manner for casting a vote, but the official may not in any manner advise or indicate a particular voting choice.

-After an official TOUCH SCREEN ballot is marked, or after the paper ballots are marked and deposited in the appropriate ballot boxes, the elector shall leave the polling place promptly.
+After an official ballot is cast, the elector shall leave the polling place promptly.

 An elector may select an individual to assist in casting his or her vote if the elector declares to the presiding official that he or she is unable to read, has difficulty reading, writing or understanding English or that due to disability is unable to cast his or her ballot.
 The selected individual rendering assistance may not be the elector's employer or an agent of that employer or an officer or agent of a labor organization which represents the elector.